nens/threedi-docs/source/d_flood_model.rst

 Global settings
 -------------------

 The global settings table (v2_global_settings) contains all general settings for your model.
 It must contain at least one row for your model to work.
-You can find a complete overview of all settings through through :ref:`database-overview`.
+You can find a complete overview of all settings through :ref:`database-overview`.
 Here we discuss some basic settings and how to set up your calculation grid or quad tree, but you will need the database overview as well.

 Some basic settings you must fill out have to do with keeping track of your scenario and the type of model you are making.
 Consider the following steps: